 Ever wonder why you’ll always have some small sweet pastries with coffee when you go to a fancy restaurant?
 They are not a dessert because they came after dessert.
 Then what are those?
 Those little heavenly-made sweet things are called mignardises and are, normally, a way for the chef to display his/her superior pastry skills.
 In short, what is the definition of Mignardise?

 A Mignardise is a bite-size dessert normally served at the end of a special meal with coffee, tea, or digestives.
-Chocolate truffles, miniature tarts and cakes, candied fruit and pralines, small cookies, and individual meringues or pavlovas are all mignardises.
+Chocolate truffles, miniature tarts and cakes are just some of the examples of mignardises.

 What Exactly Is a Mignardise?